5 Reasons Why a Company Should Rebrand

 We lack focus.

 The most common and my personal favorite is when clients come to us to help give their brand a clear focus.
 A lot of times when you research companies online or speak to executives within companies – each will describe their company’s value proposition and purpose differently – and even sometimes the services or products they provide.
 There is lack of a consistent, clear message – a brand statement.
-It is your job to define a brand statement that will give each employee a clear way to talk about the company.
+It is your job to define a brand statement that will give each employee a consistent way to talk about the company; and provide a clear understanding to your target audience.
 A brand is what uniquely differentiates you from your competition.

 A lot of companies are using their brand to attract employees.
-When you visit a company and it is obvious that they spent time on their brand, their marketing and their customer facing materials – you can tell that they care about their business.
+When you visit a company and it is obvious that they spent time on their brand, marketing and customer-facing materials – you can tell that they care about their business.
 Their brand makes a statement.
 Most people looking for a new opportunity want to work in a place that has a strong image.
 For good or bad, first impressions still matter a lot.

 1 + 1 = 1